 Did you realize that learning impacts the structure of your brain?
-Yes, your brain literally changes.
+Yes, your brain literally changes when you learn.
 And this happens throughout life.
 While we know that it slows down in older age, your brain continues to change until the day you stop breathing.

 Why is this important to understand?
-Because trauma is the result of learning (meaning that this same concept can be used to heal).
+Because trauma is the result of learning (meaning we can use the same concept to heal emotional trauma).

 AND Healing happens when we learn new patterns.